radanskoric/radanskoric.github.io/_posts/2024-09-16-euruko-2024-reflection.markdown

 The talk then went into technical details of how YARV works.
 YARV is a stack based virtual machine and he explained how that works.
 The rest of this section went into specific optimisations that YARV takes when generating opcodes.
 Yes, the talk got increasingly more technical as it went.

 It was interesting to see what he sees as good and bad points with YARV:
-- Good point: Defining the Ruby VM instruction set.
+- Good: Defining the Ruby VM instruction set.
 Before that people were even unsure if Ruby, with its heavy dynamic nature, can have a usable low level instruction set.
-- Good point: Human readable instruction names.
+- Good: Human readable instruction names.
-- Bad point: There's no well defined instruction set.
+- Bad: There's no well defined instruction set.
 YARV does not have a published instruction set it sticks to.
 Tools rely on the current instruction set but it's not guaranteed to be stable.
 However, YJIT relies on the current specification and it's having an effect of stabilising the instruction set.
-- Good point: Optimising method dispatch.
+- Good: Optimising method dispatch.
 It's an extremely hard problem in Ruby.
 The implementation was rewritten many times over the years.
-- Good point: Optimising specialised instructions.
+- Good: Optimising specialised instructions.
 This is mainly about specifically optimising dispatch of small frequently used standard library methods, e.g. `String#empty?`, `Integer#+` ...
 - Good: Providing a way to handle instructions.
 This is about the methods for inspecting the compiles Ruby with `RubyVM::InstructionSequence`.
 Along the same lines is `prelude.rb`.

 And interesting future improvement he talked about is the concept of lazy loading.
 Having compiled code stored as a binary and then load just the code that's needed.
 Potentially this could open a possibility of packing an application with all its gems into one binary that's then lazy loaded as needed.